Failing to exchange details

 He is not being charged with the offence he is just being asked to name the driver at the time of an alleged offence.
 If they decide to charge him he will be at risk of 5-10 penalty points for the offence.

-If you would like my help with this matter I maybe able to dissuade the police from taking further action. i have over a 91% success rate in that regard over the last 6 months and charge a fixed fee of £300 plus vat.
+If you would like my help with this matter I maybe able to dissuade the police from taking further action.
+I have over a 91% success rate in that regard over the last 6 months and charge a fixed fee (see fees here)

 Is your boyfriend a new driver?
 Does he have any penalty points on his licence already?
 If so, how many?